mekkim/innersourcecommons.org-wiki/Dedicated-Community-Leader.md

 ## Solution

-Select a community leader which is experienced in the Open Source working model or similar community based working models and with has a good network within the company.
+Select a community leader which is experienced in the Open Source working model or similar community based working models, has the required soft-skills to act as a natural leader, inspire community members and has a good network within the company.
 Empower the community leader to dedicate 100 % of his time to community work and marketing.
 Such a community leader will embody the companies commitment to InnerSource.

 ## Status